-Amendment No. 46 lists eight objectives for the precinct's development controls.
-Precinct Objectives (a) and (b) are to:
+Amendment No. 46, as re-advertised, listed eight objectives for the precinct's development controls.
+In the re-advertised version of Amendment No. 46, Precinct Objectives (a) and (b) were to:

 - "(a) promote more intensive commercial land use to support the increased residential population, provide greater employment self-sufficiency in the City and patronage for a future 'destination' rail station; and - (b) create a precinct that offers commercial office space, cafés, restaurants, hotels and tourist accommodation."